iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

 It might seem strange to start with such a dumb implementation.
-Obviously the literal "Google" is not the page title for any link URL, but this silly addition has some valueable purposes:
+Obviously the literal `"Google"` is not the page title for _any_ link URL, but this silly addition has some valuable properties:

-1. It serves to make the unit test pass.
+1. It serves to make the isolated test pass.
 Run it and see!
 2. It serves to again isolate the acceptance test failure to the our one feature scenario.
+It no longer errors, it _fails_.
 Run `bin/rspec` and see!

-From here you may continue to iterate on the implementation and find an optimal solution.

 Take a moment to consider your next move.
-You could zoom back out to the acceptance test, but the unit is still not complete.
-The implementation of Link#title is clearly lacking.
+You could zoom back out to the acceptance test, but this new interface is clearly incomplete.
 You need a way to fetch the actual page title for a link's URL.

 ### Open Graph

 The [Open Graph Protocol][ogp] defines a way of relaying page information as a part of it's [meta][meta] data.
-Use the Rubygem `opengraph_parser` and it seems to fit the bill.
-Don't overthink this too much.
-Given the right design, you can swap implementations in and out as you look for the optimal solution.
+Use the Rubygem `opengraph_parser` which seems to fit the bill.
+Don't worry about the particular library too much.
+Given the right design, you can swap implementations in and out as you look for the best fit.

 Confirm `gem "opengraph_parser"` is in your `Gemfile` and `bundle install`.
-Play around with it in the Rails console:
+Play around with it in the Rails console to see how it works:

 ```
 $ bin/rails console
-irb> og = OpenGraph.new("http://google.com")
+irb> page = OpenGraph.new("http://google.com")
 => #<OpenGraph...>
-irb> og.title
+irb> page.title
 => "Google"
 ```

 That works well enough!
-Next yp, use this library to complete the implementation of Link#title.
+Next up, use this library to complete the implementation of `Link` `title`.

 ---